 Three teachers at Robinson have been awarded grants: Hs.
 Hall secured a Donors Choose grant for Chromebooks, Ms. Miller won a Donors Choose grant for technology, and Ms. Holland received a $5,000 grant for the Makerspace from the NC Community Foundation.

-What a challenging and entertaining spelling bee last week!
+What a challenging and entertaining spelling bee!
 Thanks to Ms. Shoemaker for organizing and to Ms. Ellis and Ms. Kahn for judging.
 Congratulations to all our participants and good luck to our winner!

 We won the I Love a Clean School Award!